the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/scouting/guide.md

 An important fleet role is the _Scout_, which an FC can do themselves or delegate.
 Your job as a scout is to give the FC awareness of the other fleets in system, and to preload the TCRC sites so we can run them faster.

 Scouting is done from a second omega account (alt) in a ship that's optimized for (warp) speed.
-A good and cheap place to start is the [Atron Scout](fitting:608:19660;1:11370;1:35658;1:5533;3:561;1:6135;1:8537;1:31165;3:6527;1:44268;100:215;1000::) which can be trained in about 15 minutes on a fresh character.
-A more expensive but even faster option is the [Astero](fitting:33468:2281;1:35658;1:1405;3:11578;1:380;2:31165;3:33983;1::).
+A good and cheap place to start is the Atron Scout at the bottom of this guide which can be trained in about 15 minutes on a fresh character.
+A more expensive but even faster option is the Astero.
 However, please understand that losing scout ships is common, especially early on.
 Once you have been scouting for a while you will likely discover your own scout ship preference, which could involve interceptors or even a Pacifier.

 Scouting is a fairly advanced role that requires multiboxing, so don't try this before you have mastered flying your primary ship.